dijasila/GPAW/doc/exercises/wavefunctions/wavefunctions.rst

 .. highlight:: bash

-* Towards the end, a :file:`.gpw` file is written with the Kohn-Sham wavefunctions by ``calc.write('O.gpw', mode='all')``.
+* Towards the end, a :file:`.gpw` file is written with the Kohn-Sham wavefunctions by ``calc.write('O.gpw', mode='all')`` and also some cube files containing individual orbatals are written.

-* Run the script and check the output file.
+* Run the script and check the text-output file.
 What are the occupation numbers for the free oxygen atom?

 * The orbitals can be visualized using Mayavi_ and its :func:`mayavi.mlab.contour3d` function and the GPAW-calculators